nvpro-samples/gl_vk_meshlet_cadscene/README.md

 If no argument is provided the default demo scenes are available and can be altered at the top of the UI.

 On some drivers there may be issues with the hw barycentrics in OpenGL not rendering the correct result.

+Some combinations of shaderc and NVIDIA driver versions cause the application to hang on `VK_EXT_mesh_shader` usage, use the `-noextmeshshader` commandline option to disable it, and only run with support for `VK_NV_mesh_shader`

 # History